tgsoverly/ember-cli-post-build-copy/README.md

     //config/environment.js
     ENV['ember-cli-post-build-copy'] = {
+      "replace":true,
       "development" : [
           ['/assets/vendor.js','../javascripts/vendor.js']
       ]
     }

-The first argument is relative to the "dist" folder The second argument is relative to the "root: of the ember application
+The first argument is relative to the "dist" folder The second argument is relative to the "root" of the ember application